-Before undertaken any industrial noise control work, we recommend a full acoustic analysis to ensure any solutions installed are efficient and cost effective.
+Before undertaking any industrial noise control work, we recommend a full acoustic analysis to ensure any solutions installed are efficient and cost-effective.

 A poor approach could mean achieving or failing a noise at work noise target, or alternatively upsetting nearby residents in an environmental noise situation, all because the frequency content of the source noise has not been adequately considered, and a full acoustic analysis has not been undertaken.

 Before our design and engineering team bring into realisation an acoustic solution for our clients, there are important prerequisites that we must carry out in order to provide the best service possible.
 One of these prerequisites is a thorough acoustic analysis.